davidwfranco/sql/README.md

 ## selectivity.sql
 Get statistics of the distribution of the values on a column or group of columns to help on the decision making of create/alter/drop indexes

+## getDesyncSequences.sql
+PL/SQL block created to find sequences of an database that have their curr value lower than the column where they are used for